 But the island’s oddly assorted cast of characters makes a trip to this remote Pacific island so memorable for kids.
 From salt-spitting iguanas and wide-eyed sea lions to lumbering giant tortoises and dancing boobies, aspiring Attenboroughs find Santa Cruz a paradise.

-To get the most out of your visit to Santa Cruz Island with kids, here are four fun activities, one family-friendly place to stay and one great place to eat with kids.
+To get the most out of your visit to Santa Cruz Island with kids, here are four fun activities, one family-friendly place to stay and one great place to eat.

 Activity 1: Bask Alongside Marine Iguanas

 On the southern coast of Santa Cruz you’ll find Tortuga Bay, easily one of the most spectacular beaches in the Galapagos.
 Not to mention, it recently claimed fame as TripAdvisor’s 10th Top Beach in the World.
 This remote strip of coastline can only be accessed by boat or on foot (a 50-minute walk on a paved trail from Puerto Ayora).
 Its powdery, pale white sands stretch for over a kilometer.
 But best of all, they and are flecked with dozens of dark grey marine iguanas performing sun salutations–a magical experience for anyone visiting the Galapagos with kids.